-Finally, veterans do have other sources of help and information civilians don’t.
-There are plenty of organizations like Foundation for Financial Planning and Veterans Advantage that has veteran-specific programs to help get vets started with their savings.
+Finally, veterans do have other sources of help, and information civilians don’t.
+There are plenty of organizations like the Foundation for Financial Planning and Veterans Advantage that has veteran-specific programs to help get vets started with their savings.

 As more and more studies come out showing the problems of veteran financial illiteracy, these kinds of tools are even more important.
 And with so many available to both help combat debt problems and to help set up a savings plan, veterans can overcome these problems.